namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 ## Using PyTorch

-We will begin by diving into the core components of the PyTorch library, covering its basic datatypes and neural network specific functionality.
+In the following paragraphs I will discuss the basic concepts and core components of the PyTorch library, covering its fundamental datatypes, its automatic differentiation machinery, its neural network specific functionality as well as utilities for loading and processing data.

 ### Tensors

 The most fundamental datatype in PyTorch is a `tensor`.
 The `tensor` datatype is very similar, both in importance and function, to NumPy's `ndarray`.
-Furthermore, since PyTorch aims to interoperate reasonably well with NumPy, the API of `tensor` also *resembles* (not *equals*) that of `ndarray`.
+Furthermore, since PyTorch aims to interoperate reasonably well with NumPy, the API of `tensor` also *resembles* (but not *equals*) that of `ndarray`.
 PyTorch tensors can be created with the `torch.Tensor` constructor, which takes the tensor's dimensions as input and returns a tensor occupying an *uninitialized* region of memory: